-Catering: Burger King, Chopstix Noodle Bar, Harry Ramsden's, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go Shops: WHSmith Main Amenities: Game Zone, Showers Hotel: Days Inn Charging Points: Electric Highway 50kW CCS & CHAdeMO & 43kW Type 2; Tesla Supercharger 120kW Forecourt: Shell, Select, The Deli, Rollover, Starbucks on the Go, Air1 AdBlue, LPG (Autogas)
+Catering: Burger King, Chopstix Noodle Bar, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go Shops: WHSmith Amenities: Days Inn, Game Zone, Showers Outdoor Space: Grass lawn around car park Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; Tesla Supercharger 120kW Forecourt: Welcome Break, The Good Bakery, Rollover, Starbucks on the Go, LPG (Calor)

 This information is provided to us by third parties.
 You should always check with staff on site.

 - 🗺 Grid reference: NS929250

 The plaque inside the amenity building commemorating the official opening of Abington services.

 The service area is positioned at the junction where the A74(M) motorway becomes the M74.
 It can therefore claim to be serving two motorways, even though most people will regard those two as only one route.